 - adopted a curriculum that is aligned with the Standards, and

-- adopted an evaluation system that assesses whether teachers are integrating the Standards into their instructional practices.
+- adopted an educator evaluation system that is aligned with the Arizona State Board of Education adopted framework, all associated educator evaluation legislation and assesses whether teachers are integrating the Standards into their instructional practices.

 Superintendents declared these policies would be implemented by:

 - providing instructional materials aligned to the Standards,

 - providing (or arranging for others to provide) opportunities for teachers and principals to receive training related to the Standards,

 - administering the district’s system of teacher evaluation to confirm that teachers are integrating the Standards into their instructional practices, and

 - for non-unified school districts: collaborating on a curriculum alignment agreement between all corresponding feeder and receiving districts.

 - were provided access to the Standards and the curriculum,

 - received instructional materials aligned to the Standards,